EdZielinski/Project4Final/README.md

 # Charlie's Coffee and Sandwich Shop

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website provides estimated inventory delivery for a small food vendor doing business within the city of Boson's subway system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website provides time estimates of inventory delivery for a small food vendor doing business within the city of Boson's subway system.
 The vendor delivers the inventory on the subway so it uses a uses Google's direction API to manage arrival times.

-# Business functional summary description
+**Business functional summary description**

 **Summary:**
 	Charlie has an amazing sandwich shop that serves meals from 5am to 6pm.
 Charlie must keep his inventory storage and shop rental costs low, so he places vendor carts around the city of Boston’s subway system.
 He has a kitchen and warehouse located at Downtown Crossing.
 Each cart can hold only 50 sandwiches and 10 lbs. of coffee.
 Sales at each location range from 30 to 100 sandwiches a day and 20 lbs. of coffee per day.